- When the Xbox Party isn't working, be sure to verify Xbox services from the very start.

 - Close the Xbox app completely.

-- In the Windows Search bar, type Services and open Services.
+- In the Windows Search bar, type Services and open the app from the results.

-- Locate the Xbox Live Networking service, right-click on it and choose “Restart” from the contextual menu.
+- Locate the Xbox Live Networking service, right-click on it and choose Restart from the contextual menu.
+If this option isn’t available, choose Start instead.

 - Do the same for the IP Helper service.